Effective Edge Centrality via Neighborhood-based Optimization: Experiments

-\stitle{Environment} All the experiments were conducted on a Linux machine powered by 2 Xeon Gold 6330 @2.0GHz CPUs and 1TB RAM.
-All the proposed methods were implemented in Python.
-For Edge Betweenness, we employ the NetworkX package \cite{hagberg2008exploring} for computation.

-\stitle{Datasets} We experiment with six real networks whose statistics are listed in Table \ref{tab:datasets}. {\em Email-EU} \cite{leskovec2007graph} includes emails between members of a large research institution in Europe, whereas the {\em Facebook} dataset \cite{leskovec2012learning} contains participated Facebook users and their friendships, both of which are collected from SNAP \cite{snapnets}.
-As for the {\em PPI} and {\em BlogCatalog}, they are two popular datasets used in {\em network embedding} (NE) \cite{grover2016node2vec}.
-The {\em PPI} dataset is a subgraph of the protein-to-protein interaction network for Homo Sapiens, wherein node labels are obtained from the hallmark gene sets and represent biological states. {\em BlogCatalog} is a network of social relationships among the bloggers on the BlogCatalog website, where node labels correspond to the interests of bloggers.
-Moreover, we include two well-known benchmark datasets for {\em graph neural networks} (GNNs), i.e., {\em Cora} \cite{yang2016revisiting} and {\em Chameleon} \cite{rozemberczki2021multi}.
-We download and preprocess them using the PyTorch Geometric Library \cite{Fey/Lenssen/2019}.

-\stitle{Competing Edge Centralities} We evaluate our proposed \algo against six best competitors, EB, ER, EP, EK, GTOM, and BDRC, out of all the edge centrality measures listed in Table \ref{tbl:EC}.
-We exclude KPC, KEC, CFC, and IC from comparison due to their extremely high computation overheads.
+We evaluate our proposed \algo against the six best competitors, EB, ER, EP, EK, GTOM, and BDRC, out of all the edge centrality measures listed in Table \ref{tbl:EC}.
+We exclude KPC, KEC, CFC, and IC from comparison due to their inferior ranking efficacy as well as extremely high computation overheads.
 Additionally, EE can be regarded as a variant of EP or EK, and thus, is omitted.
-Unless specified otherwise, for EP, EK, and \algo, we set $\alpha=0.5$ and the maximum number of iterations to $150$.
-For reproducibility, all the codes and datasets are made publicly available at \url{https://github.com/HKBU-LAGAS/EdgeRAKE}.
+Unless specified otherwise, for \algo, we set $\alpha=0.5$ and the maximum number of iterations to $150$ (i.e., $\epsilon=10^{-45}$ in Algo. \ref{alg:algo}).
+For reproducibility, all the codes and datasets are made publicly available at {\url{https://github.com/HKBU-LAGAS/ECHO}}.